ketivee/Sarthi_ai_chat/README.md

-# Sarthi OS
+Sarthi

-Sarthi OS is an AI-powered platform for generating web applications, websites, or operating systems based on user-provided input files in PDF format.
+Sarthi is an AI-powered platform for generating web applications, websites, or operating systems based on user-provided input files in PDF format.
 The platform leverages machine learning models to interpret input and generate code, images, and UI designs.

-## Setup
+Setup

-1. Clone the repository.
+    Clone the repository.
-2. Install dependencies: `pip install -r requirements.txt`
+    Install dependencies: pip install -r requirements.txt
-3. Run the application: `python run.py`
+    Run the application: python run.py
-4. Open your browser and navigate to `http://127.0.0.1:5000/`
+    Open your browser and navigate to http://127.0.0.1:5000/

-## Usage
+Usage

 Upload a PDF file containing rough images and UI design, or text, and the AI will generate the corresponding code and images.